 An epistemic logic interpreted on simplicial complexes has been proposed in~\cite{goubaultetal:2018,ledent:2019,goubaultetal_postdali:2021}, including exact correspondence between simplicial complexes and certain multi-agent Kripke models where all relations are equivalence relations.
 Also, in those works and in e.g.\ \cite{diego:2021} the action models of~\cite{baltagetal:1998} are used to model distributed computing tasks and algorithms, with asynchronous histories treated as in \cite{degremontetal:2011}.
 Action models also reappear in their combinatorial topological incarnations as simplicial complexes \cite{goubaultetal:2018}.

 \begin{example} Below are some simplicial complexes and corresponding Kripke models.
 These simplicial complexes are for three agents.
 The vertices of a simplex are required to be labelled with different agents.
-A maximum size simplex, called facet, therefore consists of three vertices.
-This is called dimension $2$.
+A simplex that is maximal under the containment relation is called a \emph{facet}.
+All facets below consist of $3$ vertices.
 These are the triangles in the figure.
 For $2$ agents we get lines/edges, for $4$ agents we get tetrahedra, etc. Such a triangle corresponds to a state in a Kripke model.
 A label like $0_a$ on a vertex represents that it is a vertex for agent $a$ and that agent $a$'s local state has value $0$, etcetera.
 We can see this as the Boolean value of a local proposition, where $0$ means false and $1$ means true.
 Together these labels determine the valuation in a corresponding Kripke model, for example in states labelled $0_a1_b1_c$ agent $a$'s value is $0$, $b$'s is $1$, and $c$'s is $1$.